Acupuncture effective on many points

 In addition to treatments, there are also simple things you can do yourself to limit the impact of pollen:

-• Apply a little vaseline around your nose to prevent pollen.
+• Apply a little vaseline around your nose to block pollen.

-• Wash your hair before going to bed to keep pollen out of bedding.
+• Wash your hair before going to bed to keep pollen out of your bedding.

 • Regularly change your pillowcase.

-• Wear sunglasses (outside) to protect your eyes.
+• Wear sunglasses outdoors to protect your eyes.

 • Avoid rubbing your eyes to prevent irritation.

-Need some more support after all?
-Find a NVA acupuncturist near you and discover what it can mean for you.
+Need a little more support?
+Find an NVA acupuncturist near you and discover what it can mean for you.